dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 dq.sesolve(a @ b, rho, time, device="cuda") # method 2
 ```

+## Numpy interoperability

+A PyTorch Tensor bears a strong resemblance to a NumPy array, given that both support a similar range of methods.
+However, it is crucial to remember that they are not entirely interchangeable.
+Occasionally, you might encounter situations where you need to apply functions to your tensors that are exclusively compatible with NumPy arrays.
+To convert a tensor into a NumPy array, simply invoke `tensor.numpy()`.
+Should the tensor reside on the GPU, you can perform the conversion by using `tensor.numpy(force=True)`.

 ## `RuntimeError: element 0 of tensors does not require grad and does not have a grad_fn`

 To calculate gradients using a Dynamiqs solver, it is necessary to designate a gradient algorithm explicitly.
 Failing to do so will prompt PyTorch to raise a `RuntimeError`, specifically stating that `element 0 of tensors does not require grad and does not have a grad_fn.`